stratdev3/SimpleW/readme.md

 A better approach of adding some logic code to all your controllers is by extending the `Controller` class.

-Example using a `BaseController` class which contains common code to all controllers.
+Example using a `BaseController` class that contains common code to all controllers.

 ```csharp
 using System;